Inselnova Wiki

 A fleet carrying a Colonisation Ship sails to an unoccupied island.
 If the shore is subdued and the founding charter approved, the territory passes under the Governor's authority.
 The new settlement starts with a Main House at level 1 and a modest provision of resources.

-Not every uninhabited island is eligible — the harbour master marks which islands accept a colonial charter.
+Not every uninhabited island is eligible.
+The harbour master marks which islands accept a colonial charter.
 Wild defenders may guard empty shores, and a badly mauled expedition can lose the Colonisation Ship even on a failed charter.

 Master Quill